sablier-labs/EIPs/EIPS/eip-draft_mna.md

 functionality that requires consideration across various layers of the ecosystem.

-Front-end Ethereum libraries, such as web3.js and wagmi, will need to adapt to the new transaction structures introduced by Multiple Native Tokens (MNTs).
+Front-end Ethereum libraries, such as web3.js and wagmi, will need to adapt to the new transaction structures introduced by MNTs.
 These libraries must update their interfaces and transaction handling mechanisms to accommodate the inclusion of token transfers within smart contract calls and the absence of traditional "approve" and "transfer" functions.

 Smart contract languages like Solidity will need to incorporate support for the newly introduced opcodes associated with MNTs.
 This includes adapting compilers and development environments to recognize and compile contracts that interact